 Aer City Pack Pro 2

-By: Aer
+by Aer

 Front facing view of the Aer City Pack Pro 2

-Capacity per KgLbs 9 4.1 Low
+Capacity-to-weight 9 L/kg 4.1 L/lb Low

 Airline Compatibility